Trousseau Hope Chess Every Home Had One

 There was a contrast in the average and poor bride’s trousseau.
 Contrasting from elaborate to practical items for everyday wear and home items.
 Often garments were hand-sewn by the mother and female family members.
-If the bride sewing skills she contributed.
+If the bride had sewing skills she contributed.
 Sewn items included clothing, table and bedding linen, quilts and towels.
 Immigrant families migrating to America traveled by sea with possessions in chests.
-In later decades American teenage girl was given trunks by their mothers or close female relative.
+In later decades American teenage girl was given chests by their mothers or close female relative.
 It represented a coming of age for young ladies.
 Trousseau: clothing, personal items, and household items were stored in “hope chests” or “glory chests.”
 Trousseau home chess every home had one.

 Remember made for television, Hatfield’s and Mc Coy’s, starring Kevin Costner?
-There was a scene where Randolph “Ole Ran’l” Mc Coy destroyed his daughter’s, Roseanna Hope Chest.
+There was a scene where Randolph Mc Coy destroyed his daughter’s, Roseanna hope chest.
 Randolph Mc Coy felt his daughter, Roseanna had betrayed the family.
 He disowned Roseanna.
 Therefore, he destroyed her “hope chest”.
 In the hope chest was a family heirloom.
 This included her father’s old Confederate button.
 Touching and violent scene.
 I do not know if this actually happens or was made for television.
 In any event, the scene was symbolic of American family’s tradition of “hope chests” in the late 1800s.
 Trousseau’s, home items and keepsakes in hope chest carried family hopes and dreams passed from one generation to the next generation.

 Until the 1950s expected path for women was marriage.
 The hope chest was the middle ground between courtship and marriage.
 Trousseau Hope chess every home had one.
 The hope chest was a ritual of the hope and joy.
 The hope chest and trousseau represented family traditions.
 Paths of marriage and family life journey.
 When a young woman married the hope chest was emptied and replaced with memories throughout family life.
 Mothers would pass this hope chest to their daughters.
-The journey of the hope chest was reborn.
+The journey from one generation to the next.
+The hope chest was reborn.

 Trousseau home chess every home had one.
 That is a bygone era.
 Women today are liberated and dowries and trousseau are no longer common marriage traditions.The Hope Chess was a tradition that promised future hope and dreams for young women.
 Family generational treasures and future family treasures.
 HOME IS WHERE THE HEART IS!